Hohe Mark

 Flora Ecosystems

 The park displays a gradient from nutrient-poor sandy heath and pine-birch woodland in the north to richer beech-oak forests on loam soils in the central ridge.
 The Hohe Mark ridge itself supports some of North Rhine-Westphalia's finest old-growth beech stands.
-Inland sand dunes in the Münsterland section harbor dry grassland communities with sand pink and grey hair-grass.
+Inland sand dunes in the Münsterland section harbour dry grassland communities with sand pink and grey hair-grass.
 Alder-ash floodplain forests line the Lippe River.
 Remnant raised bogs support specialized Sphagnum vegetation.
 Ancient hedgerow networks in the agricultural areas contain diverse shrub communities.

 Geology